La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-Remember that in logic, A or B is true if one or _both_ of the statements is true, unlike in English where the or generally excludes both being true.
+Remember that in logic, <span class="latex">A or B</span> is true if one or _both_ of the statements is true, unlike in English where the <span class="latex">or</span> generally excludes both being true.

-Universal quantification means a statement is true when applied to all members of a set, of the form ``S1 and S2 and S3 and . . .'', where S1 is the statement applied to member 1 and so on.
-Existential quantification means that a statement is true about at least one set member, in form ``S1 or S2 or S3 or . . .''
-When such statements are negated, De Morgan's rule applies.
+Universal quantification means a statement is true when applied to all members of a set, of the form <span class="latex">S1 and S2 and S3 and . . .</span>, where S1 is the statement applied to member 1 and so on.
+Existential quantification means that a statement is true about at least one set member, in form <span class="latex">S1 or S2 or S3 or . . .</span> When such statements are negated, De Morgan's rule applies.
 Here are some more specific examples.

 _^:i -kio !ji ^kseo_
      I have the cheese.
 This will be the basic example sentence.
 Let us make the existential quantification more explicit:
 _^:i -kio !ji ^kseo |zu -to_
      I have at least one piece of cheese.
-Existential quantification like this means the same as ``I have piece 1 _or_ I have piece 2 _or_ . . .'' for all pieces of cheese.
+Existential quantification like this means the same as <span class="latex">I have piece 1 _or_ I have piece 2 _or_ . . .</span> for all pieces of cheese.
 Now the simplest negation of this sentence is simply:
 _^:i -sfa !kio !ji ^kseo |zu -to_
      It is false that I have at least one piece of cheese.
-This form does not suit typical speakers; we want to negate the relation word _kio_ -possess, not the whole sentence, like this:
+This form does not suit typical speakers; we want to negate the relation word <span class="latex">_kio_ -possess</span>, not the whole sentence, like this:
 _^:i !ji _/go_ -kio !xa -kseo_
      I don't have any cheese --- I don't have piece 1 _and_ I don't have piece 2 _and_ . . .
-To negate (or de-negate) a disjunction (compound sentence with or), we had to change or to and, producing a universal quantification.
+To negate (or de-negate) a disjunction (compound sentence with <span class="latex">or</span>), we had to change <span class="latex">or</span> to <span class="latex">and</span>, producing a universal quantification.
 The same principle applies when you start with a universal:
 _^:i !xa -xe -cil /jir_
      All the children are here --- Child 1 is here _and_ child 2 is here _and_ . . .
-Rather than negating the whole sentence with _sfa_ -false, let us negate the predicate _jir_ -here:
+Rather than negating the whole sentence with <span class="latex">_sfa_ -false</span>, let us negate the predicate <span class="latex">_jir_ -here</span>:
 _^:i -go -jir !cil _|zu -to__
      At least one of the children is not here --- Child 1 is not here _or_ child 2 is not here _or_ . . .
 In general, when you negate the predicate of a sentence involving quantification or multiple argument referents of any kind, you will also have to reverse the type of quantification or conjunction used.